How to Easily Change the Color of a Couch

-If you don’t want to ruin your furniture, it’s important to use a quality paint to change the color of your leather couch.
+If you don’t want to ruin your furniture, it’s important to use quality paint to change the color of a couch.
 First and foremost, the paint needs to look great while strongly adhering to leather.
-As well, it must be flexible to move with the leather and not crack and peel as the leather is flexed.
+Also, it must be flexible to move with the leather and not crack and peel as the leather is flexed.
 The finish needs to look natural.
 Shiny paint on leather looks cheap and will make it apparent that the leather was painted.

 Applying ColorBond LVP is a simple process:

 - Spray a light mist coat 12” from the leather surface.

 - After two minutes dry time, apply a second light coat.